Diagonal Linear Networks and the Lasso Regularization Path: The uv case --- statement of the results

-This theorem predicts that the suboptimality gap spikes when the lasso regularization path is not monotone (when $z^\downarrow(s)$ is large) and then decays afterwards (as $s$ increases).
+Note that $\eta(\lambda, s, 0) = 0$; this enables to derive Thm.~\ref{thm:monotone-uv} from Thm.~\ref{thm:nonmonotone-uv}.
+The above theorem predicts that the suboptimality gap spikes when the lasso regularization path is not monotone (when $z^\downarrow(s)$ is large) and then decays afterwards (as $s$ increases).
 This is consistent with the observations in Figure~\ref{fig:simulations}.